GSA/sinwebapp/README.md

 > new_group = Group.objects.get(name='new_group_name')

 Groups have an attribute <b>permissions</b>, which we can declare in this file, that will define the scope of what they are allowed to do.
-(Permissions class documentation)[https://docs.djangoproject.com/en/3.0/topics/auth/default/#permissions-and-authorization]. <i>Permissions</i> are another class we will need to import,
+[Permissions class documentation](https://docs.djangoproject.com/en/3.0/topics/auth/default/#permissions-and-authorization). <i>Permissions</i> are another class we will need to import,

 > import django.contrib.auth.models.Permissions